 (1) District Diagnostic Review For Focus Districts.
 Commencing in the 2012-2013 school year, each Focus District shall participate annually in a diagnostic review using a diagnostic tool of quality indicators as prescribed by the commissioner that shall focus on the accountability group(s) for each accountability performance criterion for which the school district and its schools have been identified as Priority and/or Focus.

 (2) School and district diagnostic review.

-(i) Commencing in the 2012-2013 school year, the school district will annually use the results of a diagnostic tool of quality indicators, in the form and content prescribed by the commissioner, which may include a visit by an integrated intervention team as appointed by the commissioner, to inform the creation of a District Comprehensive Improvement Plan.
-The diagnostic tool shall be used to develop district-wide strategic plans, as well as school-based plans for intervention.
+(i) Commencing in the 2013-2014 school year, the school district will annually use the results of a diagnostic tool of quality indicators, in the form and content prescribed by the commissioner, which may include a visit by an integrated intervention team as appointed by the commissioner, to inform the creation of a District Comprehensive Improvement Plan.
+For the 2012-2013 school year, school districts shall use School Quality Reviews, External School Curriculum Audits, and Joint

+Intervention Team Reviews to develop district-wide strategic plans, as well as schoolbased plans for intervention.